PineNine/image-size-filter/README.md

 # image-size-filter
-python script that filters images based on the size of the image
+python script that removes images from a folder if considered an outlier depending on the image size